 She did go on to note that in some jurisdictions, a funeral home does not even need to be called upon for transport.
 In Canada, a family is permitted to transport the body of a deceased loved one, if that is the desire.
 The laws are different in the United States and place more restrictions on who is authorized to transport a body.

-Jules addressed a considerable amount of confusion that surrounds requirements of embalming.
+Jules addressed a considerable amount of confusion that surrounds the requirements of embalming.
 She explained that embalming is not mandatory anywhere in North America, as a general rule.
 The one exception is if a body is to be transported via a public provider like an airline or train.

 There are guidelines which must be followed when a body is not embalmed.
 This includes ensuring the body remains appropriately cool.

 A good many individuals operate under the assumption that embalming is mandatory.
-Thus, they conclude they have no real option but to ensure that the body of a loved one be placed in the custody of a funeral home forthwith.
+Thus, they conclude they have no real option but to ensure that the body of a loved one is placed in the custody of a funeral home forthwith.

 In the end, if a family (or the deceased loved one) makes the decision to utilize “traditional” funeral home services, that is their right.
-However, those decisions need to be made with a full understanding if what is available when it comes to caring for a loved one’s body after death.
+However, those decisions need to be made with a full understanding of what is available when it comes to caring for a loved one’s body after death.
 (As is discussed shortly, educating people about their rights and availabilities during the dying process and after death is a major component of Jules’ work.
 This educational component comes in the form of working with individual families, in Death Cafes, and in workshops on death and dying issues.)

 “How much a funeral home is involved depends on what the loved ones of a deceased are comfortable with,” she added.